Update on Patrick

 Social groups provide the opportunity for children to interact with peers, while learning appropriate pragmatic language skills.
 The group activities vary greatly, depending on the age of the children within the group.
 For example, a preschool group may be more play-based, where children learn appropriate play, turn-taking, and conversational exchange.
 A group of older children […]learn more

-Our office provides speech, language, and feeding therapy for all ages.
-Adults may seek speech therapy for many reasons, including the following: Articulation concerns: difficulty pronouncing specific sounds Fluency disorders: “stuttering” behaviors or getting stuck on words Voice disorders: concerns with phonation, resonance, pitch, or intensity Aphasia: language disorders most commonly following brain injury or […]learn more
+Our office provides speech, language, and feeding therapy for all ages, though our primary focus is pediatric therapy.
+Adults may seek speech therapy at Therapy360 for many reasons, including the following: Articulation concerns: difficulty pronouncing specific sounds Fluency disorders: “stuttering” behaviors or getting stuck on words Voice disorders: concerns with phonation, resonance, pitch, or intensity […]learn more